 The DSL is a member of the senior leadership team.
-Our DSL is the Head of School.
+Our DSL is John Habershon, Deputy Head Teacher.
 The DSL takes lead responsibility for child protection and wider safeguarding.

-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Out of hours, the DSL can be contacted on 07780498284 or f.shears@northgateacademy.org.uk
+During term time, the DSL or deputies will be available during school hours for staff to discuss any safeguarding concerns.